iNVEZZ.com, Wednesday 18 December:

 At the start of this month, bitcoin peaked at over $1,200 as “e-currency evangelists trumpeted the endless possibilities to be unleashed”.
 However, the price more than halved since then as the ‘Chinese regulatory pin’ burst the hyper bubble.
 In the view of the risk management expert, “the market has finally realized that hype alone cannot support lofty prices”.

 Mark Williams then goes on to say that every asset bubble has three phases: “growth, maturity and pop”.
 He believes that 2013 was the maturity stage and we are now entering the time when the bubble pops.
 “Ironically, China, the second largest economy in the world, helped push Bitcoin prices to the clouds and now is pulling prices back to earth,” observes the former Fed bank examiner.
 In the last two weeks, the People’s Bank of China banned local banks from accepting the digital currency and then forbade third-party firms from transacting with bitcoin exchanges.
 In between the two announcement, Baidu, China’s Google equivalent, announced it would no longer accept bitcoins.
 Other major central banks and banking watch-dogs have taken a similar position like the PBoC, warning against the risks of the e-currency.
+All this has significantly complicated the state of affairs for those groups and individuals, who are still interested in bitcoin trading.

 “Bitcoin is not a legitimate currency but simply a risky virtual commodity bet”, argues the academic at Boston University.
 Even Winklevii’s call that it is a commodity currency may be unfounded because the wannabe currency does not have a tangible value like gold, which is a widely accepted alternative form of money.